top of page

 Sensing (S) vs. Intuition (N):

-How individuals interpret information.
+How individuals interpret and process information.

-Sensing types prioritize facts, data, and present realities.
+• Sensing types prioritize facts, data, and present realities.

 Judging (J) vs. Perceiving (P):

-How individuals approach structure and deadlines.
+How individuals approach structure, planning, and deadlines.

-Judging types prefer planning, predictability, and closure.
+• Judging types prefer planning, predictability, and closure.

-Perceiving types prefer flexibility, adaptability, and optionality.
+• Perceiving types prefer flexibility, adaptability, and optionality.

 Extraversion (E) vs. Introversion (I):